 }

-The below is the Function.json code.
-All the configurations for the Azure function will be done in this file.
+Below is the Function.json code.
+This file will contain all the configurations for the Azure function.

 {